 41. Review of Act

-(1) The Minister is to carry out a review of the operation and effectiveness of the emergency services Acts as soon as practicable after the expiry of 5 years from the commencement of this Act.
+(1) The Minister is to carry out a review of the operation and effectiveness of the emergency services Acts as soon as practicable after the expiry of 5 years from the commencement of the Fire and Emergency Services Legislation Amendment Act 2012 section 37.

 (2) In the course of that review the Minister is to consider and have regard to —

-(a) the effectiveness of the operations of the Authority;

-(b) the need for the continuation of the functions of the Authority; and
+(a) whether there is a need for the emergency services Acts to continue; and

+[(b) deleted]

 (c) any other matters that appear to the Minister to be relevant to the operation and effectiveness of the emergency services Acts.

 (3) The Minister is to prepare a report based on the review and, as soon as practicable after the report is prepared, is to cause it to be laid before each House of Parliament.

-42. Savings and transitional provisions — Schedule 2

-Schedule 2 has effect with respect to savings and transitional provisions.
+[Section 41 amended by No. 22 of 2012 s.
+37.]

 Part 8 — Savings and transitional provisions relating to the Fire and Emergency Services Legislation Amendment Act 2012

 [Heading inserted by No. 22 of 2012 s.
 39.]